-If equally intense and all-consuming, Plath's version of the bodily ego is Diehl Joans restriction by the consuming of radical discontinuity.
-Reading Plath's "I Am Powerlanded on Behalf of Dehnown Institution".
+If equally intense and all-consuming, Plath's version of the bodily ego is everywhere marked by signs of radical discontinuity.
+Reading Plath's "I Am

 Vertical" with the voice of Whitman still echoing in our ears is to experience more intensely the pathos of Plath's experiential exclusion.
 Here the sustained, explicit comparison between self and nature tears at the self as it simultaneously dismantles the Romantic project of figuring selfhood in natural terms.
 Plath envisions a nature so exclusionary that only in death can she hope to receive attention.